 Figure 5: Integration of SAP Cloud Platform accounts into change management

-In terms of change management, besides transporting Multi-Target Applications via enhanced Change and Transport System (CTS+) as described in the blog of my colleague Harald Stevens, you would also have the option to integrate SAP Cloud Platform applications into higher level offerings, such as Quality Gate Management und Change Request Management of SAP Solution Manager.
+In terms of change management, besides transporting Multitarget Applications via enhanced Change and Transport System (CTS+) as described in the blog post of my colleague Harald Stevens or using the SAP Cloud Platform Transport Management service for handling the propagation of MTA files more and more cloud artefacts, you would also have the option to integrate SAP Cloud Platform applications into higher level offerings, such as Quality Gate Management und Change Request Management of SAP Solution Manager.
+This integration into change management is available for both CTS+ and SAP Cloud Platform Transport Management.
 With all this, you get the option to plug in SAP Cloud Platform into existing change management processes, potentially spanning on-premise and cloud applications.

 Integrate + Test